 Our school's curriculum is all the planned activities that we organise in order to promote learning, personal growth and development.
-The curriculum is designed taking into consideration the local and national environment during a period of sustained reform and also includes a variety of extracurricular and vocational activities to enrich the pupils' whole learning experience.
+The curriculum is designed taking into consideration the local and national environment during a period of sustained reform and also includes a variety of extracurricular and vocational activities to enrich the students' whole learning experience.
+Our curriculum takes into account the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan.
+Our curriculum does not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.